robotpony/w42/content/blog/2025/the-comfort-of-home-bases-for-creative-work.md

 But here's where it gets interesting: comfort can become its own trap.
 The same environmental optimization that makes us productive can also make us rigid.
 We become so adapted to our perfect setup that any deviation feels impossible.

 I've seen developers who couldn't pair program effectively because their partner didn't use Vim.
 Musicians who couldn't record anywhere but their home studio.
-Chefs who struggled in restaurant kitchens because their knife wasn't *their* knife.
+Chefs who struggled in restaurant kitchens because their setup wasn't their ideal setup.

 The research on workspace control suggests that the key is balancing consistency with adaptability.
 The most resilient creators maintain core comfort elements while staying flexible about the periphery.
 They identify what's truly essential versus what's just habitual.